Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-disclosure/README.md

 ## Overview

 Checks how much an Apache httpd server discloses about itself in its HTTP responses: the product and version banner in the `Server` response header, the server signature footer on generated error pages, and inode numbers leaked through `ETag` response headers.
 Every finding is measured on the response the server actually sends, so a value overridden further down the configuration or by a reverse proxy is reported as it reaches a client rather than as it is written in a configuration file.
 Each finding maps to a copy-pasteable configuration recommendation.
 Alerts when the server discloses its version, its signature or an inode number.
-Supports extended reporting via `--lengthy`.

 The checks follow the "Information Leakage" chapter of the CIS Apache HTTP Server 2.4 Benchmark.
 The `X-Powered-By` check has no counterpart there and is carried out anyway, because a forwarded backend header discloses the application stack just as effectively as the server banner does.